shahv1057/blog/src/pages/the_weeknd.md

 Next, I need to engineer some new columns from my data to have more interesting variables to analyze.

 This is where some project-relevant thought comes in.
 What features can I engineer from my data?
-What new variables could be particularly interesting, or perhaps shed light on interesting trends?
-Are there other variables relevant to songs that could be imported in to do further research?
+What new variables shed light on interesting trends or strike me as important?

+Here are some of my thoughts:

 #### Word Counts
  - How many times does The Weeknd say "Starboy" in the song "Starboy"?